 It’s been a while.
 Yes, life has been getting in the way – sort of; yes, it is day 10 of NaNoWriMo – definitely; BUT, my laptop also died – bugger.
 Not just technologically, or spiritually, but physically.
 If you recall an earlier post, I remarked on how a lot of my time is spent writing graduate job applications, or researching for novelling, and at the moment should be NaNoing.
 Really I should.
 But I’m not able to, to the extent that I wish, which saddens me.
 While I should have a new one at the end of the week(ish), I’m trying to use various other machines/my phone, and I’ve gone back to the old-fashioned method for some.
 I also found the time to watch a DVD in this, which I should be talking about instead of this preamble.

 This past week has seen the new trailer for The Hobbit: The Battle of the Five Armies go online, and the release of the Extended Edition of The Hobbit: The Desolation of Smaug.
 I have never made it a secret that I adore Tolkien’s work, and how much love I have for Peter Jackson’s The Lord of the Rings trilogy, but sometimes I am bemused by the less warm reception for his The Hobbit adaptation that exists in some circles.
-I can see the gripes people have with it’s higher resolution/greater defined image on screen, computer-game like as I have heard said by many, but it adds to the fairy-tale nature that was The Hobbit when it was published.
-Strangely, I think it might have been worse were it the same style as LOTR, it wouldn’t be quite so, well, magical.
-The bottom line is, I really do like PJ’s adaptation.
+I share some of the gripes people have with it’s higher resolution/greater defined image on screen, computer-game like visuals and sped-up travelling, but it adds to the fairy-tale nature that was The Hobbit when it was published.
+The bottom line is, (whispers,) I do actually like PJ’s adaptation.
 Seriously.

 Tolkien’s work was huge, a rich tapestry of characters and cultures, language and art, history and legend.
 For those who have, as I do, the three volume Harper edition of LOTR, you will probably be familiar with the treasure trove that is the appendices.
 They are as fascinating, if not more so, than the main narrative story, because they add depth, they make things clear that you might have thought “Huh?” to when you first read it.
 It also gives insights to why characters disappear only to reappear unexplained/unexpected.
 Much like the Journey (sorry).
 There are sections in the appendices that you do think would be great were they actually integrated, giving the more rounded story for the serious fan while not taking away from the more casual.
 And this is where my first true applause comes in.